JensBender/loan-default-prediction/README.md

 │   └── app.py
 ├── images/               # Images used in the README.md
-├── loan_default_prediction.ipynb # Jupyter notebook for preprocessing, EDA and model training ├── tests/                # Tests for the project
-│   ├── __init__.py
+├── loan_default_prediction.ipynb # Jupyter notebook for preprocessing, EDA and model training ├── tests/                # Tests for the model pipeline and web app │   ├── __init__.py
 │   ├── unit/             # Unit tests
 │   ├── integration/      # Integration tests
 │   └── e2e/              # End-to-end tests
 ├── Dockerfile            # Defines the Docker image for the web app ├── .gitignore
+├── .dockerignore
 ├── LICENSE
 ├── pytest.ini
 ├── README.md             # README for the GitHub code repository